jdunk4/Arcade3/CHESS/README.md

 **I moved a piece in the browser but nothing happened in Otherside.**
 Confirm the MML URL in Otherside is `wss://` (not `ws://`) and the path is exactly `/mml`.
 The Otherside plugin requires secure WebSockets for remote origins.

-**CodeSandbox preview is HTTPS but WebSocket connects as WS.**
+**Host is HTTPS but WebSocket connects as WS.**
-Look at `play.html` — it auto-detects.
+Look at `play.html` — it auto-detects from `location.protocol`.
 If you embedded the board elsewhere, use `wss://` explicitly.